-At Norwich, she has taught General Physics I and II (PS 201 and PS 202) as well as University Physics I (PS 211 laboratory) and will teach Solar System Astronomy (PS 107) in Spring 2017.
-Outside the classroom, Liz is an avid hiker, who enjoys trekking along the high ridges of the mountains of Vermont and New Hampshire.
-She is also a private pilot and keeps a small single engine airplane at Knapp State Airport in Berlin.
+At Norwich, she has taught General Physics I and II (PS 201 and PS 202) as well as University Physics I (PS 211 laboratory) and Solar System Astronomy (PS 107).
+Outside the classroom, she is an avid hiker, who enjoys trekking along the high ridges of the mountains of Vermont and New Hampshire.
+She is also a private pilot and keeps a small single-engine airplane at Knapp State Airport in Berlin.

 1 (802) 485-3370